Categories

 “I have written eleven books, but each time I think, ‘Uh oh, they’re going to find out now.
 I’ve run a game on everybody and they’re going to find me out.” – Maya Angelou

-Imposter Syndrome is a tricky beast and one that many of us are familiar with.
-Through my coaching, I have seen that it impacts many writers in the community.
+Imposter Syndrome is a tricky beast that lots of us are familiar with.
+Through my coaching, I have seen that it impacts so many writers in the community.
 It is the belief that one is not allowed to call themselves a writer or that they might be ‘found out’ as being a fraud.
 It can even disguise itself as a comparison with others.
 However, there are ways to address this thought pattern, and I’m going to let you in on the tricks I have used to squash my Imposter Syndrome!
-If you struggle with it too, read on, because with a bit of work and some reframing, you will be ready to claim your title of Writer and stand tall!
+If you struggle with it too, read on, because with a bit of work and some reframing, you will be ready to claim your title of ‘Writer’ and stand tall!

 Observe the Thought

-So often, we feel our thoughts when they come to us, without observation.
+So often, we feel our thoughts when they come to us without observation.
 This is like going and standing in the rain when it starts; you end up soaking wet and unable to distance yourself.
 Just because it rains, it doesn’t mean you are the rain.
-Just because you think that you are unworthy of the title of ‘Writer’, it doesn’t mean that you are unworthy.
+Just because you think you are unworthy of the title of ‘Writer’, it doesn’t mean you are unworthy.
 Next time you feel imposter syndrome, try taking a step back and observing the thought instead of feeling the thought.
 Answer the following question and observe:

 What was the trigger that made you feel this way?